seantehds/tp/docs/DeveloperGuide.md

 ## Unmark Feature

-Given below is the sequence diagram from when a user enters an `unmark` command.
+Given below is the sequence diagram from when a user enters an `unmark` command:

 ![Unmark Sequence Diagram](./images/UnmarkSequenceDiagram.png)